CDLMarkus/QuantyFey/README.md

 ## **Installation Apptainer**

 A standalone version based on **Apptainer** is available for download.
-This comes with mutliple batch files for installation of wsl, apptainer and other required packages - as well as a launch script (as shell for Linux or batch for Windows).
+The setup is a bit more complicated and a detailed descriptin of the setup is provided in the [`tutorial folder`](./tutorial/) for Windows, Linux, and macOS.

-As this installation and lauch is complicates, please referr to the [`tutorial`](/tutorial/tutorial.md) for detailed information.
+> **Note:** the apptainer setup is (more) complicated on macOS and runs not very fast.
+Try to avoid setting it up on macOS - instead try to use the lauch via R terminal, or RStudio instead.

-> **Note:** For Windows the standalone version is preferred - as writing output is not as easily done with the apptainer version.
+> For Windows - it runs smoothly on Apptainer and the standalone version.
+However, the standalone version is preferred as it is more flexible and configurable.

 ---